speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Hyperparameter search on all participants or on a subset of participants
 Hyperparameter search was performed using all the participants available or a subset of participants, for reducing computational time.
 The subset of participants was set to 3 or 5 for the largest datasets among the considered ones (i.e., Lee2019_MI, Lee2019_SSVEP).
-From our results, two-step search was superior than single-step search for 5 out of 9 datasets used.
+From our results, using a subset of participants slightly worsened the performance only for 4 out of 9 datasets from 0.7 to 1.4%, while at the same time reducing the computational time required (from 321.8 to 55.9 hours, on average across datasets).

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): all - subset participants |  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:| :-----------:|